Explore other offices & services

 Peer tutoring in support of the College's curriculum is provided during the evening in the Seymour Library (hereafter referred to as Red Room) and in the SMC Library (hereafter referred to as Red Room SMC).
 Red Room FINALS is provided during the final examination period in Seymour Library.
 Writer's Workshop is available both in the CTL and in Seymour Library as part of Red Room programming.

-Directed by Student Success Coordinator Laura Bush, the Success program supports first-generation and income-eligible students through advocacy and collaborative programming including: supplementary advising, academic skill development, mentoring, financial literacy, and access to campus opportunities and resources.
+Directed by Student Success Coordinator Kelly Wallenfelsz, the Success program supports first-generation and income-eligible students through advocacy and collaborative programming including: supplementary advising, academic skill development, mentoring, financial literacy, and access to campus opportunities and resources.
 Success program initiatives engage students throughout their time at Knox, from a College Success Seminar course designed to enhance students' academic assets to career and post-graduate planning for seniors.
 The goal of the Success program is to understand and empower students both academically and holistically through equitable and inclusive practices.

 CTL Success Tutor Program (STP)